NeoNeqs/nightfall-authentication-server/README.md

 ## Deployment

-This application will be run on K8s cluster in the future.
+This application will be run on K8s cluster in the future

+## Development

+Editing the project was tested only on Windows.
+Don't know if the project runs on other platform.

 ## License